ankohanse/hass-elite-cloud/README.md

 [Home Assistant](https://home-assistant.io/) Custom Integration for Arrowhead Alarm Systems ESL, ESL-2, Elite S and Elite S devices.
 It is likely that other systems supported by the Elite Cloud app will function with this integration as well.

-The custom integration is still a work-in-progress and currently only provides read-only entities.
-So status of area's, input's and output's of the device.
-But no methods yet to arm or disarm an area.

 This component connects to the the Elite Cloud servers and automatically determines which devices are available there for the specified account.

 There are several other Home Assistant integrations available for Arrowhead alarm systems, so make sure you choose the right one: